HGTV Reality Show Drinking Game

 4-29-2019-5-43-32-PM.jpg

 Shock occurs when something surprising is discovered during the process.
-Perhaps something negative that an inspection missed, or something positive like a time-capsule found in a wall.
+Perhaps something negative that an inspection missed, or something positive like a time capsule found in a wall.
 It's basically whenever someone is surprised by something in a way that requires the TV show to change its background music.
 This is most often a moment that is teased right before a commercial break to make you want to stay tuned to find out the rest of the mystery.

-Awe is the feeling that everyone gets when the music kicks in to something poppy and upbeat to indicate that everything is going to be alright and everyone is happy now.
+Awe is the feeling that everyone gets when the music kicks into something poppy and upbeat to indicate that everything is going to be alright and everyone is happy now.
 This is usually at the end of the show when the homeowners are viewing their finished home and start weeping.

 Horror is when the big money-pit bells start to ring (aka the tense percussion of the hi-hat and bass drums) and the renovation hits a proverbial brick wall.
-This usually occurs with a discovery of asbestos, or mold, or termites, or faulty wiring.
+This usually occurs with the discovery of asbestos, mold, termites, or faulty wiring.
 Horror can be when something is so wrong with the house that it is unsafe to be there anymore and professionals have to come in and remove it at a very big cost.

 Take a sip of your drink whenever an event of Shock, Awe, or Horror takes place and the music changes to indicate what feeling you should be having.